community-tech-alliance/airbyte-source-adp-worker-management/README.md

-# jazzhr Source
+# adp-worker-management Source

-This is the repository for the jazzhr source connector, written in Python.
+This is the repository for the adp-worker-management source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/jazzhr).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/adp-worker-management).

 ## Local development